-As well as informal arrangements there are legal frameworks whereby all creditors are required to compromise liabilities if a majority agrees to do so.
+As well as informal arrangements, there are legal frameworks whereby all creditors are required to compromise liabilities if a majority agrees to do so.
 These can be invaluable in rescuing a company.

-In this article Stuart Tait looks at formal mechanisms that require all creditors to support a restructuring that a majority have agreed to.
+In this article, Stuart Tait looks at formal mechanisms that require all creditors to support a restructuring that a majority have agreed to.
 They can be an invaluable tool for company survival.

 The COVID pandemic and lockdown have left companies with liabilities from periods of restricted trade.
 This may leave otherwise profitable businesses with an overhang of legacy liabilities.
-The pandemic is just one example and companies may be feeling the impact a variety of issues, such as supply chain problems, labour supply or liabilities arising from discontinuation of certain business lines or adaption of the core business for new circumstances.
+The pandemic is just one example and companies may be feeling the impact of a variety of issues, such as supply chain problems, labour supply or liabilities arising from discontinuation of certain business lines or adaptation of the core business for new circumstances.

 These liabilities should not be a millstone on a business.
 In relation to rental liabilities, the government introduced a framework to arbitrate between landlords and tenants to achieve an equitable allocation of losses ahead of landlords having the right to forfeit.
 For other creditors, a less formal approach has been taken.
 The key tool of creditor pressure, the winding up petition was heavily restricted during the height of the pandemic and while these restrictions have been relaxed somewhat, they have not returned to previous levels of use.

-At the same time the government has introduced new tools to protect companies from creditor action while compromises are sought to balance the impact of losses suffered.
+At the same time, the government has introduced new tools to protect companies from creditor action while compromises are sought to balance the impact of losses suffered.
 These tools are now starting to be used as we return to business as usual and will give companies multiple options for dealing with creditors.

 What tools are available when reaching agreements with creditors?

 However, it may not be possible to reach agreement with all creditors and it is not fair that the most supportive creditors should bear the pain while holdouts are not affected.
-Here there are a number of statutory tools to protect companies from creditor action and to impose a compromise on non-supportive creditors.
+There are a number of statutory tools to protect companies from creditor action and to impose a compromise on non-supportive creditors.

 Protection will come primarily from the new statutory moratorium where a business is protected from creditor action while subject to oversight from professional monitors.
 This addresses one challenge faced by the restructuring tools below, which did not grant protection against creditor action during the period that the process was being undertaken.
-This alone however would not achieve a compromise of creditors which cram down dissenters.
+This alone, however, would not achieve a compromise of creditors which cram down dissenters.